 - For General Construction Labor roles: heavy lifting, heavy equipment operation (bulldozers, forklifts, backhoes), measuring, safety regulations, hammer skills, power tools, demolition, truck driving.

 Read resume samples.
 Check out some resume samples to get a sense of how to organize your resume and what information to include.

 The resume below is for a civil engineer technician job.
-The writer emphasizes her knowledge of particular software programs that are used often in construction and engineering.
-She highlights these skills to stand out to employers looking for workers knowledgeable in the latest industry technologies.
-It also includes a resume summary at the top to highlight her key skills and experiences.
+The writer emphasizes their knowledge of particular software programs that are often used in construction and engineering.
+They highlight these skills to stand out to employers looking for workers knowledgeable in the latest industry technologies.
+The resume also includes a resume summary at the top to highlight the candidate's key skills and experiences.

 You can also check out some resume templates to get a sense of how you might format your resume.
 Be sure to tailor any resume sample or template to your experience and to the job you are applying for.

 Proofread your resume.
 Employers want construction workers with a strong attention to detail.
 Therefore, avoid any spelling or grammar mistakes, which will make you look sloppy.
 Proofread your resume before submitting it.
 Consider asking a friend or family member to look it over as well.

 Construction Resume Example

 This is an example of a resume for a construction job.
 Download the construction resume template (compatible with Google Docs and Word Online) or see below for more examples.